 Back-up plan has to be set in MS SQL Server.
-The databases are approx. 250 MB at start, but it grows continuously as the system is used.
-As a guideline the database grows approx. 100 MB per assembly per year.
+The AXSOR databases are approx. 250 MB at start, but it grows continuously as the system is used.
+As a guideline, AXSOR makes the database grow approx. 100 MB per assembly per year.

 What is installed on the server?

 The following web services and databases are installed on the server or servers that are used: